Narrow-nosed rhinoceros: Extinction

 In North Africa, remains of the narrow-nosed rhinoceros are known dating between 109-53,000 years ago.
 In Europe, the narrow-nosed rhinoceros survived latest in the southern parts of its range.
 The last records in Italy date to around 41,000 years ago, while remains dating to 40,000 years ago are known from Bacho Kiro cave in Bulgaria.
 In Greece, a record from the banks of the Peneiós river in Thessaly has been dated to around 45-35,000 years ago.
-In the Iberian Peninsula, the latest directly dated records of the species date to approximately 34,000 years ago (Portalón del Tejadilla cave in Segovia, central Spain and Arbreda Cave in Girona, northeast Spain) with indirectly dated remains found at the cave of Gruta da Figueira Brava in southwest Portugal possibly dating to somewhat later.
+In the Iberian Peninsula, the latest directly dated records of the species date to approximately 34,000 years ago (Portalón del Tejadilla cave in Segovia, central Spain and Arbreda Cave in Girona, northeast Spain) with indirectly dated remains found at the cave of Gruta da Figueira Brava in southwest Portugal possibly dating to somewhat later, around 31-24,000 years ago.
 In the Levant, the species may have survived as recently as 15,500 years ago based on remains found in Hayonim Cave in northern Israel.
 Its extinction in southern Europe was suggested in a 2017 study to be due at least in part to climatic change causing habitat fragmentation resulting in population fragmentation, with small populations more likely to become extinct for a variety of reasons, "including loss of genetic variability, inbreeding, genetic drift, demographic fluctuations and environmental variations or natural catastrophes".
 The study found little evidence of systematic hunting of narrow-nosed rhinoceroses by humans at the time of its extinction.
+The unfavourable cold environmental conditions in Europe in the run-up to the Last Glacial Maximum may have forced it to compete with other herbivores on limited food resources.